Can’t Change the Temperature on Your Samsung Dryer? Solved!

 #1 A BlownThermal Fuse

-Most home appliances feature a thermal fuse to prevent overheating.
+Most home appliances feature a thermal fuse to prevent overheating, and your Samsung dryer isn’t the exception.
 The fuse detects and blows when your dryer is overheating, preventing further damage.

-Like most electric dryers, a Samsung dryer has two thermal fuses and should one trip, the dryer will immediately stop running, and the drum won’t be able to turn.
+In my experience, most Samsung dryers have two thermal fuses.
+Should one trip, the dryer will immediately stop running, and the drum won’t be able to spin.

 To inspect the thermal fuse for damage, unplug the dryer and remove the rear panel to expose it.
 Check for short-out wires, and use a multi-meter tool to test whether it’s in working condition.
-Replace it if you find damage.
+If you find the thermal fuse is blown, you’ll need a replacement.

 #2 Faulty Gas Valve Solenoid or Igniter

-If you own a gas-powered Samsung dryer, a damaged gas valve solenoid or igniter could be why you can’t change the temperature.
+Another possible reason why your Samsung dryer is not heating is a faulty gas valve solenoid or igniter.
 A valve solenoid allows gas flow by opening the valve ports, and the igniter ignites it for drying.
 When either of the two is damaged, your Samsung dryer naturally stops drying laundry or is extremely slow, and of course, the temperature button becomes inefficient.

 #3 Clogged Exhaust Vents

-When your dryer’s exhaust vents are clogged, all hot air is trapped in the drum, and since there’s limited airflow, your clothes won’t dry.
-The excess hot air also means the cycling thermostat will limit electricity flow to the drum, and any attempts to change the temperature settings will be futile.
-There’s also a chance the dryer’s circuit breaker will trip.
+When your Samsung dryer’s exhaust vents are clogged, all hot air is trapped in the drum, and since there’s limited airflow, your clothes won’t dry.
+Excess hot air also means the cycling thermostat will limit electricity flow to the drum, and any attempts to change the temperature settings will be futile.
+In some cases, the dryer’s circuit breaker will trip.

 #4 Low Voltage